 Security policy protects network assets from threats

-and disruptions and aids in optimally allocating network resources
+and disruptions and helps to optimally allocate network resources

 for enhancing productivity and efficiency in business processes.

-determine whether to block or allow a session based on traffic attributes, such
+whether to block or allow a session based on traffic attributes,

-as the source and destination security zone, the source and destination
+such as the source and destination security zone, the source and

 To ensure that end users authenticate when they try to